-- Liquidity available to 0x enabled relayers compared to existing (centralised) exchanges and DEXs: to observe that centralised exchanges account for the lion’s share of exchange volume of digital assets would be an understatement.
-This is mostly due to the high performance functionality of centralised exchanges whereby users can add orders to the books or take them off next to instantaneously.
+- Liquidity available to 0x enabled relayers compared to existing (centralized) exchanges and DEXs: to observe that centralized exchanges account for the majority of digital asset exchange volume would be an understatement.
+This is mostly due to the high-performance functionality of centralized exchanges, whereby users can add orders to the books or take them off almost instantaneously.

-- In the absence of privately identifying a trading partner (which is difficulty but advantageous) a trusted third party, of some form, seems the only other viable option.
+- In the absence of privately identifying a trading partner (which is difficult but advantageous) a trusted third party, of some form, seems the only other viable option.

-- Compared to other protocol level initiatives relating to exchangeability and interoperability of a diverse blockchain based landscape, 0x takes a focus on DApp and relayer side innovation.
-Polkadot plan to generate their genesis block in Q3 2019 and will effectively comprise a parallelised system of many chains - where 0x focuses on Ethereum.
-Cosmos, in addition to their own blockchain and consensus mechanism, have announced intention to introduce a second token as a means of payment on their network.
+- Compared to other protocol level initiatives relating to the exchangeability and interoperability of a diverse blockchain-based landscape, 0x focuses on dApp and relayer side innovation.
+Polkadot plans to generate their genesis block in Q3 2019 and will effectively comprise a parallelized system of many chains - where 0x focuses on Ethereum.
+Cosmos, in addition to their own blockchain and consensus mechanism, have announced their intention to introduce a second token as a means of payment on their network.
 This serves to illustrate the diverse routes aimed at achieving smooth user experiences across a presently disparate technology landscape.

 - Oct.
 2016: 0x project began